rashray/hid-sp18-526/cluster/head.md

 ## Setup

 The setup script will install dnsmasq for DNS/DHCP server and Cluster SSH.
-Cluster SSH will allow commands to be issued to one/all of the compute nodes at the same time.
+It will also configure the iptables to allow the compute nodes to access the internet through the head node.

 Run setup script: